 These factors were assembled for each school and rated using a peer-based-value (PBV) calculation.
 PBV compares the cost of a program to the cost of other programs with the same (or similar) qualitative score and cost.
 PBV denotes the overall value or "bang for your buck" of a college or degree program.

 Medical assisting programs are highly beneficial for students who are interested in advancing their career without interrupting their daily routines.
 One of most important steps to beginning a program is finding the right school, which is why we've looked at data points—graduation rate, tuition cost, etc.—from schools throughout West Virginia and compiled a list of the state's best programs.
-Look below to find the best medical assisting programs in West Virginia for 2017.
+Look below to find the best medical assisting programs in West Virginia.

 West Virginia Medical Assisting Careers: By the Numbers